canjs/can-type/doc/can-type.md

 ```
 @codepen

-> Note: as mentioned in the comment above, type checking is the default behavior of [can-define-object], so `first: type.check(String)` could be written as `first: String`.
+> Note: as mentioned in the comment above, type checking is the default behavior of [can-observable-object], so `first: type.check(String)` could be written as `first: String`.

 When creating models with [can-rest-model] you might want to be loose in the typing of properties, especially when working with external services you do not have control over.

-On the other hand, when creating ViewModels for components, such as with [can-stache-define-element] you might want to be stricter about how properties are passed, to prevent mistakes.
+On the other hand, when creating ViewModels for components, such as with [can-stache-element] you might want to be stricter about how properties are passed, to prevent mistakes.

 ```js
 import { StacheDefineElement, type } from "can/everything";